 Nikon D500 vs Sony A6000

-The Nikon D500 and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and February 2014.
+The Nikon D500 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in January 2016 and February 2014.
 The D500 is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Nikon has a resolution of 20.7 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Nikon D500||Sony A6000|

 |Nikon F mount lenses||Sony E mount lenses|